 Defining Collection Types and Declaring Collection Variables

-To create collections, you define a collection type, and then declare variables of that type.
-Collections follow the same scoping and instantiation rules as other types and variables.
-Collections are instantiated when you enter a block or subprogram, and cease to exist when you exit.
-In a package, collections are instantiated when you first reference the package and cease to exist when you end the database session.
+For creating collections, you specify a collection type and then declare variables of that type.
+The same scope and instantiation rules apply to collections as they do to other types and variables.
+When you enter a block or subprogram, a collection is created, and it is destroyed when you quit.
+Collections in a package are created when the package is first referenced, and they are destroyed when the database session ends.

-You can define TABLE and VARRAY types in the declarative part of any PL/SQL block, subprogram, or package using a TYPE definition.
+A TYPE declaration can be used to define TABLE and VARRAY types in the declarative component of any PL/SQL block, subprogram, or package.

 Declaring PL/SQL Collection Variables

 You declare variables of a collection type after defining them.
 As with predefined types like NUMBER, you use the new type name in the declaration.

 In the following example, we have implemented Declaring Nested Tables, Varrays, and Associative Arrays